-The ceiling grid needs lateral bracing to the roofing structure to prevent movement during an earthquake. • The ceiling tile system needs to be properly secured at the edges with floating edge pieces to enable some movement during an earthquake,
+- The ceiling tiles need to be clipped securely to the ceiling grid. - The ceiling grid needs lateral bracing to the roofing structure to prevent movement during an earthquake. - The ceiling tile system needs to be properly secured at the edges with floating edge pieces to enable some movement during an earthquake, but without failing.

-The structural connections between the exterior walls and the roof bracing system in the southern end of the building (next to Halifax Street) need to be redesigned and strengthened.
+• The structural connections between the exterior walls and the roof bracing system in the southern end of the building (next to Halifax Street) need to be redesigned and strengthened.